JMY1000/CyclesMineways/README.md

 For OS X:
 Find your application, right click it, hit "Show Package Contents".
 Navigate to Contents/MacOS/blender
-Launch blender this way; this will show the terminal.
+Launch blender this way, this will show the terminal.

 For Linux:
 Run Blender through the terminal.